nout0ut/JAX-WSPM/README.md

 ## Running Jobs with SLURM

 For batch processing on high-performance computing clusters, you can use the provided SLURM job script (`job.sh`).
-Below is an example script for running Test 1, Test 2, and Test 3:
+Below is an example script for running Test 1, Test 2, and Test 3 from the paper using different meshes, solvers, and preconditioners.
+The results will be saved in `.npz` files, and performance metrics such as L2 error, wall time, and others will be recorded in `.csv` files:
 ```bash
 #!/bin/bash
 #SBATCH --job-name=richards_benchmark